aditya-raj/careers/README.rst

 Our Mission
 -----------
-Our mission is to put political power back where it belongs: in the hands of voters.
+Our mission is to create a new political currency based on voter-to-voter connections, reducing the influence of money and increasing the importance of relationships in civic engagement.

 Our Vision
 ----------